bilbothebaggins/md5cpp/README.md

 A .NET C++/CLI wrapper for my `md5cpp`.

-Actually the *Raison d'être* for that whole stuff here (also the C++ version) and I'll certainly come around to writing about it once I've finished the implementation :-)
+Actually the *Raison d'Ãªtre* for that whole stuff here (also the C++ version).

+Found the existing .NET implementation lacking, needed a replacement, didn't find something to my liking, put together my own.

+Should be easy to use, maybe could use some work to use a more similar interface to the stock .NET stuff.